-This new rope gasket will look different maybe even look bigger in diameter when you buy it but that is only because it’s new and hasn’t been smushed between the door yet, and that is a good thing because once you install it, it should seal tight and like new.
+The new rope gasket will look different maybe even look bigger in diameter when you buy it but that is only because it’s new and hasn’t been smushed between the door yet, and that is a good thing because once you install it, it should seal tight and like new.

-Now you may need to order your gasket from the manufacture if you have a top-loading stove, which means you have a door on the top of the appliance that made so you can lift open to drop wood into the firebox, these doors generally have a different type of gasket called a “griddle gasket” this is a rope gasket wrapped in a stainless steel mesh and is specific to each stove manufacturer, an example of this type of stove is a Vermont Castings because some of their models have a top-loading door.
+Now you may need to order your gasket from the manufacturer if you have a top-loading stove, which means you have a door on the top of the appliance that is made so you can lift open to drop wood into the firebox, these doors generally have a different type of gasket called a “griddle gasket” this is a rope gasket wrapped in a stainless steel mesh and is specific to each stove manufacturer, an example of this type of stove is a Vermont Castings because some of their models have a top-loading door.

 How do you install a wood stove door gasket?

 This task should only take 30 minutes to finish and it is a great DIY project for most homeowners, try to have everything ready before you start.

 Below I have provided a list of tools you will need to install a wood stove door gasket replacement, so take a look and then follow my easy-to-follow guide.

 Tools you will need for this project

 Once you have your wood stove door gasket kit you can take the door off if it’s not hard to do, most doors sit on two pins and just lift off the stove, I recommend you take it off if possible because it is much easier to install laying it down, but it’s not mandatory it can be installed in place also without removing it from the stove.
 So once it’s off lay it on its face preferably on some plastic garbage bags to protect the surface from the glue and any mess.